 Nutrition and Kidney Disease

 Dogs with CKD need proper nutrition to maintain body mass and support bodily function and it is one of the most important aspects in terms of management.
-Therapeutic kidney diets work to decrease the signs of uremia and slow the progression of kidney disease while providing more calories to maintain weight.
+Therapeutic kidney diets work to decrease the development of uremia and slow the progression of kidney disease while providing more calories to maintain weight.

 When effective, these diets can vastly improve a dog's quality of life and even extend lifespan.
 Compared to regular dog food, there are some key differences in the way these diets are formulated to support dogs with CKD.